nsg-ethz/mini_internet_project/platform/README.md

 #### Change the size of the mini-Internet

 You may want to run a smaller or larger mini-Internet.
 For instance, if you just want to quickly test the setup, or if you only have a small VM available, you should run a very small mini-Internet topology with only few ASes.
 Alternatively, if you want to run the mini-Internet for a class project, you may want to run a larger one with e.g., 60 ASes.
-In the directory `config_2019`, you find working configuration files for different sizes of the mini-Internet.
+In the directory `config_2020`, you find working configuration files for different sizes of the mini-Internet.
 To use them, copy them to the `config` directory.
-The AS-level topologies follow the structure we used in the 2019 iteration of the mini-Internet project.
-For each of the different mini-Internet AS-level topologies we use the same L3 and L2 topologies.
+The AS-level topologies follow the structure we used in the 2020 iteration of the mini-Internet project.

 To run a mini-Internet with only 1 AS, just copy the following files: